shawnduong18/ucsd-parking-dashboard/README.md

 **scikit-learn** was used to train and evaluate the classification model — specifically `GradientBoostingRegressor` for the prediction table and `RandomForestClassifier`, `LogisticRegression`, and `KNeighborsClassifier` for the model comparison analysis.

-**Matplotlib + Seaborn** were used to generate exploratory visualizations including violin plots, heatmaps, box plots, and trend lines from the cleaned dataset.
+**Matplotlib + Seaborn** were used to generate exploratory visualizations including heatmaps, box plots, and trend lines from the cleaned dataset.

 **Chart.js** powers all of the interactive charts in the web dashboard — line charts, bar charts, and horizontal rankings.